 Ferrero Hot Chocolate By Espresso

-Anyway, as expected from the name of the list, this isn’t your melted chocolate type hot chocolate.
+As expected from the name of the list, this isn’t your melted chocolate type hot chocolate.
 It is foamy, it is frothy and yes it has more milk content than we like but is it bad?
 Not at all.

 Also the cool whipped cream on top makes it seem like you are sipping on ice cream with hot chocolate.
 We really liked that!